rtmigo/prefnotifiers_flutter/README.md

 ```

-## Change the value only through PrefNotifier
+## Access the value only through PrefNotifier

 The PrefNotifier object does not track changes in the underlying shared
 preferences.
 It only caches values that were read by the PrefNotifier or passed